shivajichalise/campoal/README.md

 ### Docker

-To get started with the follow below steps:
+To get started with the docker usage, follow below steps:

 1. Clone this repository to your local machine: